-Enforcer plugins can be configured from the PLUGIN main navigation item.
+Enforcer plugins can be configured from the PLUGINS main navigation item.

-1. Click on the PLUGIN main configuration item in the Left navigation area.
-Alternatively you can also click on the

-2. Select Enforcer plugin.
+- 1. Click on the PLUGINS main configuration item in the Left navigation area.
+Alternatively you can also click on the sign to open up the sub-navigation items of PLUGINS. - 2.
+Select Enforcer plugin.